mainnet-cash/mainnet-python-generated/docs/WalletApi.md

 with mainnet.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = mainnet.WalletApi(api_client)
-    history_request = mainnet.HistoryRequest() # HistoryRequest | Request for a wallet history
+    history_request = mainnet.HistoryRequest() # HistoryRequest | Gets transaction history of this wallet with most data decoded and ready to present to user   Note: balance calculations are valid only if querying to the blockchain tip (`toHeight` === -1, `count` === -1)   Note: this method is heavy on network calls, if invoked in browser use of cache is advised, @see `Config.UseLocalStorageCache`   Note: this method tries to recreate the history tab view of Electron Cash wallet, however, it may not be 100% accurate if the tnransaction value changes are the same in the same block (ordering)

     try:
-        # Get a simplified list of transactions related to a wallet
+        # Get a list of transactions related to a wallet
         api_response = api_instance.get_history(history_request)
         pprint(api_response)
     except ApiException as e: